jamesrcounts/jamesrcounts.com/_posts/2017-05-13-on-testing-and-debugging-lambdas.md

 The answer to the first question of "how" is simple.
 Like a lot of what I've covered so far, debugging Lambdas in production is no different that debugging anything else in production: you read the logs.

 > Most operations teams are not going to let you walk up to a production instance and attach your debugger to it!
-The AWS operation team feels the same way.
+The AWS operations team feels the same way.

 You wouldn't normally attach your debugger to *anything* in production (I'm sure I'll hear from the guy who does it every day).
 Lambda is no different in this regard, except perhaps that you don't even have the option to attach a debugger.
 The answer to debugging in production is to have a well-thought-out logging strategy, use it consistently, and fetch your logs from CloudWatch when you need to figure out what's going on.

-I Hope this helps, feel free to reach out via twitter or email and let me know what you think.
+I hope this helps, feel free to reach out via twitter or email and let me know what you think.